 News and Media

 Welcome to Washington Area Women’s Foundation’s media center, where you’ll find the latest news articles, blogs and radio stories about our work–often featuring interviews with members of our staff and community.
-If you’re a reporter and would like to speak with a member of our staff, Grantee Partner or donor community, please contact Mariah Craven, Director of Communications, at firstname.lastname@example.org or 202-347-7737, ext.
-207.
+If you’re a reporter and would like to speak with a member of our staff, Grantee Partner or donor community, please contact Jessica Zetzman, Program and Communications Associate, at firstname.lastname@example.org or 202-347-7737, ext.
+211.

 Visit our archives to find previous media materials organized by topic.